23 February 2022 (updated: 24 July 2024)

 • Files can be replayed again and again

-So now that you know the key differences between these two methods of getting a file to your device, it’s clear to see that streaming is more efficient, flexible, and lets you receive your media on the fly.
+So now that you know the key differences between these two methods of getting a file to your device, it’s clear to see that streaming is more efficient and flexible, and lets you receive your media on the fly.
 But how much data does streaming use, and does one streaming source consume more data than the other?
 Let’s take a look.

 How much data does streaming use?

 Depending on stream quality, bandwidth availability, and even the device you’re using, the amount of data consumed by a stream can vary greatly.
-A 2.5-hour full-HD movie, for example, is going to eat up much more data than streaming Jay-Z’s latest track.
+High user activity can lead to network congestion, impacting the quality and speed of your streaming experience.
+A 2.5-hour full-HD movie, for example, is going to eat up much more data than streaming Taylor Swift’s latest track.

-We will now explore how the data consumption differs between two popular streaming brands – video-based Netflix and audio-based Spotify.
+We will now explore how data consumption differs between two popular streaming brands – video-based Netflix and audio-based Spotify.

 Netflix